rsejaa/oracle-db-examples/README.md

 # oracle-db-examples
-This repository stores a variety of examples demonstrating how to use the Oracle Database.
+This repository stores a variety of examples demonstrating the way and how to use the Oracle Database.

 | Repo/Folder name  | Description |
 | ------------- | ------------- |